 Wildlife Conservation Policies of Sausage Tree Safari Camp

-Sausage Tree and its staff are passionate about wildlife conservation.
-They’ve supported several conservation organizations, such as Save the Rhino International, and currently support Black Mamba Anti-Poaching Unit, The Bush Babies Environmental Education Program, and Daktari Bush School.
+Sausage Tree Camp and its staff are passionate about wildlife conservation.
+They’ve supported several conservation organizations, such as Save the Rhino International, and are currently supporting Black Mamba Anti-Poaching Unit, The Bush Babies Environmental Education Program, and Daktari Bush School.

 As a Sausage Tree guest, you can provide supplies to Daktari Bush School via Pack for a Purpose initiative, and a portion of each stay is donated to Daktari.
 We’re publishing a separate article on our visit to Daktari Bush School very soon!